Swim Team Basics

 There is no meet requirement - swimmers may choose to participate in all, some, or none of the meets.
 However, in order to participate in the championship meet at the end of the season, a swimmer must have participated in two (2) regular season meets (home or away).

 No, a swimmer does not need a qualifying time to swim in the championship meet.
-Championships are optional, but swimmers must swim in two (2) regular season meets (home or away) to be eligible for championships.
+Championships are optional, but swimmers must swim in two (2) regular season meets (home or away, excluding the Fun Meet) to be eligible for championships.

 Championship registration will open later in the season.
 Note that there is a $25 per swimmer fee for championships, which is collected later in the season (watch your email for more information).
 Please also note that there is a charge for heat sheets for championships only - this is to help offset costs for putting on this massive meet.
 Championship meet heat sheet sales are cash only.